awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 # Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT<a name="getting_started_espressif"></a>

+This tutorial provides instructions for getting started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT\.
 If you don't have an Espressif ESP32\-DevKitC, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC) on the AWS Partner Device Catalog\.
 If you don't have an Espressif ESP32\-WROVER\-KIT, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT) on the AWS Partner Device Catalog\.
 Both devices are supported on Amazon FreeRTOS\.
 For more information about these boards, see [ESP32\-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [ESP\-WROVER\-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.

 **Note**
 Currently, the Amazon FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following features:
 Lightweight IP\.
 Symmetric multiprocessing \(SMP\)\.

+## Overview<a name="w3aab7c19c13b7"></a>

+This tutorial contains instructions for the following getting started steps:

+1. Connecting your board to a host machine\.

+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

+1. Loading the application binary image to your board, and then running the application\.

+1. Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.

 ## Prerequisites<a name="setup-espressif-prereqs"></a>